Strategy11/formidable-forms/readme.txt

 * Added the option to add a class to an input.
 In the customizable HTML, change [input] to [input class="your_class_here"]
 * Added "inline" option to label position options to have a label to the left without the width restriction
 * Switched the "action" parameter to "frm_action" to prevent conflicts.
 If no "frm_action" value is present, "action" will still be used
-* Updated templates with new styling classes
+* Updated form templates (including the contact us form template) with new styling classes
 * Show quotation marks instead of entities in the site name in email notifications
 * Added Polish translation
 * PRO: Removed a vulnerable Open Flash Charts file.
 If you do not update, be sure to REMOVE THIS FILE! (pro/js/ofc-library/ofc_upload_image.php)